 6. Improving employee engagement

 By assigning resources to projects based on their skills and interests, you build a productive environment that serves self-development and skill-building - not to mention keeping up with the latest technology trends.
-Give your talents the right opportunities, and you'll see them flourish (and delight your clients with their work).
+Give your talents the right opportunities, allow them for employee development and you'll see them flourish (and delight your clients with their work).

 7. Predicting vacancies